ChristianPrzybulinski/go-cart-api/README.md

 - Returning a JSON that contains the checkout list with Its values;
 - It uses an Internal Database that is populated using a provided JSON file;
 - It also has a flag that checks If It's Black Friday day, so It will add a Gift to the final checkout list;
-- Last but not least, there's an integration with a gRPC provided that can apply a discout percentage in the product list.
+- Last but not least, there's an integration with a gRPC provided that can apply a discount percentage in the product list.
 (The .proto file is inside the project in the discount package).

 ## Sample uses